rduplain/qwerty.sh/README.md

-## qwerty.sh: download, verify, and unpack files in a single command.
+## qwerty.sh: download, verify, unpack files in a single command.

 [qwerty.sh](https://qwerty.sh) is a script as a service to download, verify, and unpack files in a single command.